ethereum/pyethereum/doc/randomness.md

     SDD(D(h, m)) = sqrt(2 * h * (1 - h) / (2 * m * (m - 1))

-The following table provides some examples:
+The following table provides some examples with a zscore of -0.997, which can be calculated e.g. [here](http://stattrek.com/online-calculator/normal.aspx):

 <table>